GatoVuelta/SussyHackatonProject/README.md

 - [Luxon](https://moment.github.io/luxon/) for being such a great library.
 - [Documatic](https://www.documatic.com/) for hosting this hackathon.

-`*` This package is not yet published on npm, but it will be soon, hopefully.
+`*` This package is not yet published on npm, but it will be soon, hopefully